Table of Contents

 History

-According to Cottle, he registered the “420chan.org” domain on April 20, 2005 as a joke, but didn't plan on doing anything with it.4) Then on December 1, 2005, he'd finally set up a bulletin board website using the Wakaba script5) and assumed the identity, “Kirtaner !Ub4TCdRjOM”.
-It isn't clear how 420chan got popular, but after the /b/-day incident, it would inherit the Anonymous collective from 7chan in 2007.
+According to Cottle, he registered the “420chan.org” domain on April 20, 2005 as a joke, but did not plan on doing anything with it.8) Then on December 1, 2005, he would finally set up a bulletin board website using Wakaba9) and assumed the identity of “Kirtaner !Ub4TCdRjOM”.
+It isn't known how 420chan exactly grew, but after the /b/-day incident of August 2006, it'd later inherit the Anonymous collective from 7chan.

-Unlike the previous iteration of the “Invasion” (/i/) board, 420chan did their best to keep /i/ alive.
-This board was housed at “disc.420chan.org” for the greater first half of 2007, with “not420chan.com” as the backup, then /i/ would be moved to the “not420chan.org” domain around July 2007.
-This accommodation lasted quite some time with 711chan being a temporary refuge,6) but it's unclear how this ended.
+In contrast to the previous “Invasion” (/i/) iteration, 420chan actively moved the board as a way to dodge the consequences of housing them.
+The board originally sat at “dis.420chan.org” for the first half of 2007, with “not420chan.com” as the backup, then fully moved to “not420chan.org” domain by July 2007.
+This lasted quite a while, with 711chan as one refuge,10) but details of how it 'ended' is unclear.

 List of Boards